Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Googles with a foam seal - beware of allergic reactions

 Are they too big or too small?
+Do your eyelashes touch the lenses when you blink?

-Do they hurt your nose or you cannot even feel them on your nose.
+Do they hurt your nose or you cannot even feel them on your nose?

 Good goggles should be snug on your nose, but not hurt it.
 That is why it is also important to try before you buy.